Product Home

 Solution:

-2. Specify SQL statement that will be executed successfully while server is available.
+2. Specify SQL statement that will be executed successfully while the server is available.
 For example: select 1;

 3. Select interval between checks (10 minutes, for example) and "Infinite" execution type.